Models of Work-Life Balance from Around the World

 Germany also embraces a concept called Feierabend, which describes leaving the workday completely behind at quitting time.
 Employees are expected not to check emails,

 take calls, or generally worry about work matters once home for the evening.
-It’s considered rude and inappropriate.
+Mindfulness Exercises considered rude and inappropriate.

-So while Germans often arrive early and crank out productive hours at the office, they also make it a priority to completely disconnect when the workday ends.
+So while Germans often arrive early and crank out productive hours at the office, they also make Mindfulness Exercises a priority to completely disconnect when the workday ends.

 The French Art of Balanced Living[5]